New York Compulsory Education Laws

 In New York, as in all U.S. states, compulsory education laws mandate some form of education for children from early childhood through their teens.
 Education is deemed a fundamental right and responsibility for each state to legislate and monitor.
 New York allows most alternative forms of education as well, including home schooling or private schools, and other exceptions.

-The basic provisions of New York compulsory education laws are listed in the table below.
+The basic provisions of New York compulsory education laws are listed in the table below, while a more in-depth look at the law follows.
 See FindLaw's Compulsory Education section to learn more.

 |Code Section||Educ. §§3201, et seq.|